Mayu-Imanaka/Quotes-on-dev/README.md

 ## General info
 This is a website called Quotes on Dev using the WordPress REST API.

+It'll show a random quotes everytime visiting the site.

 You can submit a quote via submission form.